 - If you have added any static entries to the PC's Address Resolution Protocol (ARP) table, one of them might be deleted by RSL.
-This entry will need to be manually reentered into the PC's ARP table. - If the router's running configuration at connection time is not the same as the router's startup configuration, the exact configuration will not be restored.
-Any changes that you have made since the last time a copy running-config startup-config or write memory command was entered will be lost - RSL will restore the router's running configuration, but some configuration commands will not be restored.
+This entry will need to be manually reentered into the PC's ARP - If the access server's running configuration at connection time is not the same as the access server's startup configuration, the exact configuration will not be restored.
+Any changes that you have made since the last time a copy running-config startup-config or write memory command was entered will be lost. - RSL will restore the access server's running configuration, but some configuration commands will not be restored.
 However, the startup configuration will be correct.
-You can restore the exact running configuration by rebooting the router.
+You can restore the exact running configuration by rebooting the access server.
 Commands not restored to the running configuration include the following interface configuration commands: no shutdown, no ringspeed, and media-type aui.